Summary: Machine translation quality is not near the equal of trained human translators. Here are areas where technology fails.

 Why Context Matters

 In the article that prompted this blog, the author uses this example: An article about a music concert quotes someone saying, “I’m a huge metal fan”.
 When translated into French by machine translation it becomes, “Je suis un énorme ventilateur en métal” (“I’m a large ventilator made of metal.”)
 The difficult task of understanding context causes a failing grade.
 At some point, the technology will be able to detect indicators of context such as, ‘concert’, ‘event’, ‘music’, ‘festival’, ‘arena’, ‘theater’ or other words/phrases humans easily use to shape our sense of context.
-But today this ambiguity can elude the capabilities of Neural Machine Translation to correct meaning of both ‘metal’ and ‘fan’
+But today this ambiguity can elude the capabilities of Neural Machine Translation to determine the correct meaning of both ‘metal’ and ‘fan’

 For more background on understanding the concepts of translation, machine translation, and neural machine translation you might watch this lecture from the Standford University School of Engineering.